 The First Class cabin is located on the forward upper deck of the A380, and there are two beautifully crafted walls on either side of the corridor which contains the sliding entrance doors of the Apartments.
 The lighting patterns in the ceiling projects Arabian mosaic-like figures on the walls and floor, which is really lovely.

-If First Class is too pricy for you, the other cabins on Etihad Airways’ A380 are very comfortable as well.
+If First Class is too expensive for you, the other cabins on Etihad Airways’ A380 are also very comfortable.
 The 70 Business Class Studios, which I have also reviewed are set in a 1-2-1 configuration, are located on the upper deck of the A380, behind First Class on this Etihad Airways’ Airbus A380.

 The First Class cabin has 9 First Apartments, 5 with a rear-facing seat (1H, 3A, 3K, 5C & 5H) and 4 with a forward-facing seat (2C, 2H, 4A & 4K).
 The Apartments 3A, 4A, 3K, and 4K have their seats located next to the window, while in the other Apartments, the seats are located close to the aisle away from the window, making it more difficult to enjoy the views during takeoff and landing.
 Six of the First Apartments (3A & 4A, 3K & 4K, and 1H & 2H) are interconnecting, with a divider that can be lowered to join rooms.

 Each First Apartment has the same amount of space and an identical layout.
 It features a wide armchair in addition to a separate ottoman, both upholstered with the finest Poltrona Frau leather.
 Carry-on luggage needs to be stored in the space below the ottoman.